Refinance To Pay Off Debt: Is It Right For You?

 AUTHOR:

-ASHLEY KILROYYour home often serves as the bedrock for you and your family: it’s a refuge, a place to gather, and a way to find stability.
+ASHLEY KILROYYour home often serves as the anchor for you and your family: it’s a refuge, a place to gather, and a way to find stability.
 It also builds equity as you pay your mortgage and accrues more value through appreciation.
 If you’ve paid off a significant chunk of your mortgage, you can refinance to consolidate debt, taking on a larger mortgage in return for a potentially more manageable way to handle debt.

 While mortgage interest rates have followed the national trend, other forms of debt have received elevated rates as well.
 This overall change means that refinancing remains a viable tool for consolidating high-interest debt like credit cards into one, lower-interest payment.
-However, the associated costs, including insurance premiums and closing costs, require borrowers to carefully evaluate their circumstances to determine if refinancing is the best way forward.
+However, the associated expenses, including insurance premiums and closing costs, require borrowers to carefully evaluate their circumstances to determine if refinancing is the best way forward.

 Can You Refinance To Consolidate Debt?